-- Obtain an application from the Admissions Office or from a high school guidance office, apply online, or download an application from the web site. - Submit an official copy of your high school transcript (sent from your high school) showing graduation, or a copy of your diploma, or a copy of your G.E.D.
+- 1. Obtain an application from the Admissions Office or from a high school guidance office, apply online, or download an application from the web site. - 2.
+Submit an official copy of your high school transcript (sent from your high school) showing graduation, or a copy of your diploma, or a copy of your G.E.D.
 Proof of high school completion must be provided before you can enroll in a degree or certificate program.
 Non-degree students are not required to provide proof until matriculating in a degree program.
-Transcripts should be submitted to Deborah Kuchmas, Transfer Coordinator in LH 112n. - Submit an official transcript of previous course work to the Admissions Office if you have attended another post-secondary institution (college/training institute). - Provide proof of compliance with the MMRV Immunization policy.
+Transcripts should be submitted to Sharon Blackmon, Transfer enrollment Specialist in L113 (Registrar's Office). - 3.
+Submit an official transcript of previous course work to the Admissions Office if you have attended another post-secondary institution (college/training institute). - 4.
+Provide proof of compliance with the MMRV Immunization policy.
 See section on MMRV Immunization for complete information.
 (Not required for students taking only on-line courses)